dbeniamine/Moca_expe/README.md

 Then it is necessary to install (DynInst-8.2.1)[http://www.dyninst.org/downloads/dyninst-8.x]

-Once this is done, follow the same state as for g5k user and edit the line 16 and 200 of `Moca/test/perf_test_NAS_g5k.sh` to change the test on Idfreeze name.
+Once this is done, follow the same state as for g5k user and edit the line 18 and 202 of `Moca/test/perf_test_NAS_g5k.sh` to change the test on StRemi name.

 Everything should work.